 Amarc has staked approximately 3,300 square kilometres of additional minerals claims over the under-explored and prospective Plateau Gold-Copper Belt.
 The belt extends primarily to the south, and also to the north, from the Newton property.
 The Plateau Gold-Copper Belt claims are owned 100% by Amarc.
 Public domain information indicates that the region has favourable geology and geochemistry for Newton-style gold deposits and porphyry gold-copper deposits.
-Amarc's ground, to the south of Newton, is bordered on the west by the advanced permitting-stage Prosperity gold-copper project.
-The Prosperity deposit is one of the largest known porphyry deposits in BC, containing 4.2 billion pounds of copper and 11 million ounces of copper in 830 million tonnes of proven and probable reserves grading 0.43 g/t gold and 0.22% copper at a C\$5.50 NSR/t cut-off (Taseko Mines Limited).

-Amarc has completed a 7,000 line kilometre ZTEM (Z-axis Tipper Electromagnetic system) airborne geophysical survey over the Newton property, other regional anomalies and the sector of the Plateau Gold-Copper Belt that extends south of the Newton property.
+Amarc has completed a 7,000 line-kilometre ZTEM (Z-axis Tipper Electromagnetic system) airborne geophysical survey over the Newton property, other regional anomalies and the sector of the Plateau Gold-Copper Belt which extends south of the Newton property.
 The ZTEM technology is an innovative airborne electromagnetic system that provides unparalleled resolution and depth of investigation and can detect conductors more than one kilometre below surface.
 High-sensitivity magnetometry data is collected concurrently.

-The geophysical signatures of the Newton mineralization and other known mineral occurrences in the region have been established, and Amarc is utilizing this comparative data to assist in the definition of previously unrecognized targets within the belt.
+The geophysical signatures of the Newton mineralization and other known mineral occurrences in the region have been established, and Amarc is utilizing this comparative data to assist in the definition of previously unrecognized deposit targets within the belt.